 A Christmas Jewelry Collection and the Christmas Tree

-The war had ended and the whimsical nature of costume jewelry during this time was in full display.
-The holidays of 1946 and beyond became filled with festive spirits while companies such as Dancraft, Hollycraft, Mylu, J.J. and ART became prominent Christmas jewelry designers.
+The war had ended and the whimsical nature of costume jewelry during this time was on full display.
+The holidays of 1946 and beyond became filled with festive spirits while companies such as Dancraft, Hollycraft, Mylu, J.J., and ART became prominent Christmas jewelry designers.

 Collecting Christmas tree pins or other Christmas jewelry can be fairly reasonable.
 With many beautiful designs priced as low as $5, with an upper price ranging around.$45.

 That’s not to say you won’t see far more expensive Christmas jewels.
 Companies who didn’t specialize in holiday jewelry such as Trifari, Eisenberg and Hattie Carnegie also made pins.
 While you will be able to find some Christmas Tree pins by these companies in the price range I listed before.
 The price of their more rare pieces will start to rise.

 One such pin is this Delizza & Elster Juliana Christmas tree pin to the left.
 Made especially for Harrods in London.
 A collectible and very rare pin around 50 years old.
 Made by a respected designer house for a single store.

 Rare Christmas Tree pins produced by companies which made only a few Christmas designs or low production special edition pins can range anywhere between $100 and $400.

 The book “Christmas Tree Pin” by Nancy Yunker Trowbridge which was published in 2002 is an excellent reference for anyone interested in starting a collection.

 A Christmas Jewelry Collection of Other Holiday Designs